python-code-level/python-101/basics.rst

 - any variable defined outside the function, is still accessible within the functiln, not vice versa
 - however if the variable outside the functino get replaced, by shadowing, by a variable inside the functino, then not the case
 - the global keyword can be used to change behaviour within a function to allow variables to be modified outside the function scope
+- changes to a list identified by the functino parameter will be reflected beyond the scop eof the function
+- functions can see and use variables from the wider code body, unless a variable is being shadowed by an internal function var
 -
 -
 -